BilalBaheer/Ramadan-Last-10-Nights/last-10-nights-giving/README.md

 - Set different amounts for each night
 - Receive email reminders
 - Automatic processing on the scheduled date
+- Customizable notification times

 ### Implementation
 - Uses localStorage to persist scheduled donations
 - Simulates a backend service for processing scheduled donations
 - Provides a visual calendar interface for easy scheduling
+- Integrates with EmailJS for sending reminders

+## 📧 Email Notification System

+The platform includes a comprehensive email notification system to keep users informed about their donations:

+### Features
+- **Confirmation Emails**: Sent immediately when a donation is scheduled
+- **Nightly Reminders**: Automatically sent during each of the last 10 nights of Ramadan
+- **Customizable Timing**: Users can select their preferred reminder time
+- **Email Testing**: Admin interface to test email templates and delivery

+### Implementation Details
+- **EmailJS Integration**: Uses EmailJS service for reliable email delivery without a backend
+- **Template-Based Emails**: Customized templates for different notification types
+- **Scheduled Reminders**: Intelligent scheduling system that sends emails at the right time
+- **Email Templates**:
+  - Confirmation template: Includes donation details, charity information, and schedule
+  - Reminder template: Night-specific reminders with donation amount and charity information

+### How It Works
+1. When a user schedules a donation, they provide their email address and preferred reminder time
+2. The system sends an immediate confirmation email with donation details
+3. The reminder service schedules emails for each of the last 10 nights (March 22-31, 2025)
+4. At the specified time on each night, users receive a reminder email with that night's donation details
+5. Administrators can test both email types through the DonationEmailViewer component

 ## 🤝 Contributing